 Use this knowledge to your advantage by using them to trap squirrels!

-The only drawback is that you have to check the trap and swap the fruit regularly, especially if it is in direct sunlight.
+The only drawback is that you have to check the trap and swap the fruit regularly, especially in direct sunlight.

-We have all seen pictures of squirrels eating acorns, right?
+We have all seen pictures of squirrels eating acorns.
 That is because it is a very common food for squirrels to eat and bury in your yard.

 I often see squirrels burying acorns in local parks in the fall, and if you go out during the Spring, you will see squirrels digging them back out again!